Shelton Benjamin: All Elite Wrestling (2024–present)

 Benjamin made his All Elite Wrestling (AEW) debut on the fifth anniversary episode of Dynamite, where he was reunited with and introduced by fellow former Hurt Business member MVP as his business partner.
 The duo would go on to reform The Hurt Business under the new name "The Hurt Syndicate" and established themselves as heels.
 On the October 16 episode of Dynamite, Benjamin made his AEW in-ring debut, where he defeated Lio Rush.
 On October 30 at Fright Night Dynamite, Benjamin was defeated by Swerve Strickland, suffering his first loss in AEW.
 After the match, Benjamin, MVP, and a debuting Bobby Lashley attacked Strickland, with Lashley subsequently joining The Hurt Syndicate.
 On November 24, Benjamin was announced as a participant in the 2024 Continental Classic, where he was placed in the Blue league.
 Benjamin finished the tournament with 6 points, but failed to advance to the playoff stage.

-The Hurt Syndicate (from left to right: Bobby Lashley, Benjamin, and MVP) in May 2025.

 On the January 22, 2025, episode of Dynamite, Benjamin and Lashley defeated Private Party (Isiah Kassidy and Marq Quen) to win the AEW World Tag Team Championship.
 On the February 12 episode of Dynamite, Benjamin and Lashley defeated The Gunns (Austin Gunn and Colten Gunn) in their first title defense.
 On March 9 at Revolution, Benjamin and Lashley successfully defended their titles against The Outrunners (Truth Magnum and Turbo Floyd).
 On April 6 at Dynasty, Benjamin and Lashley successfully defended their titles against Big Bill and Bryan Keith of The Learning Tree after assistance from MJF, who had been trying to join The Hurt Syndicate in the weeks leading up to Dynasty.
 On May 14 at Dynamite: Beach Break, Benjamin, Lashley, and MVP accepted MJF as a member of the group.
 On May 25 at Double or Nothing, Benjamin and Lashley successfully defended their titles against Sons of Texas (Dustin Rhodes and Sammy Guevara).
-On July 12 at All In, Benjamin and Lashley successfully defended their titles in a three-way tag team match against JetSpeed (Kevin Knight and "Speedball" Mike Bailey) and The Patriachy (Christian Cage and Nick Wayne).
+On July 12 at All In, Benjamin and Lashley successfully defended their titles in a three-way tag team match against JetSpeed (Kevin Knight and "Speedball" Mike Bailey) and The Patriarchy (Christian Cage and Nick Wayne).
 After All In, The Hurt Syndicate (minus MJF) would turn into tweeners as they would be briefly hired by Cope to assist him in his feud with FTR (Cash Wheeler and Dax Harwood).
 After weeks of tension, The Hurt Syndicate kicked MJF out of the group due to his selfish attitude on the August 6 episode of Dynamite.
 On August 24 at Forbidden Door, Benjamin and Lashley lost their titles to Brodido (Bandido and Brody King) in a three-way match, ending their reign at 214 days.
 During the match, Benjamin and Lashley were attacked by The Demand (Ricochet and GOA (Bishop Kaun and Toa Liona)).